mscaudill/tabbed/paper/paper.md

 reading DSV files.
 Plus (+) and minus (-) indicates package support or lack of support for each feature respectively. \label{tbl: table1}

 Given that pandas `read_csv` closely matches tabbed's capabilities, we tested tabbed's read speeds against pandas in \autoref{fig: figure2}.
-For this test, we selected the `python` engine in pandas rather than the `c` or `pyarrow` engine for parsing files.
-This is important because these alternative engines achieve an order of magnitude greater read speed over the python engine.
+For this test, we selected the `python` engine in pandas rather than the `c` or `pyarrow` engines which are an order of magnitude faster but do not support dialect inference like pandas `python` engine or tabbed's `Reader` class.
 The speed test was conducted on a DSV file with all floats and a DSV file with floats and datetime instances.
 The file size in each case was 10 columns by 100,000 rows.
 The left panel of \autoref{fig: figure2} shows that tabbed is slower on both the float and mixed type files by approximately 30%.
 Nevertheless, users can expect to read millions of cells from a DSV file in just a few seconds with tabbed.

 ![Tabbed and pandas read speed comparison.
 Left: Comparison of number of cells casted per second between tabbed and pandas for DSV files composed of floats